Immigration: Europe

 First-generation immigrants tend to hold less accepting views of homosexuality but opposition weakens with longer stays.
 Second-generation immigrants are overall more accepting of homosexuality, but the acculturation effect is weaker for Muslims and to some extent, Eastern Orthodox migrants.

 A study of Bangladeshi migrants in East London found they shifted towards the thinking styles of the wider non-migrant population in just a single generation.

 A study on Germany found that foreign-born parents are more likely to integrate if their children are entitled to German citizenship at birth.
 A 2017 study found that "faster access to citizenship improves the economic situation of immigrant women, especially their labour market attachment with higher employment rates, longer working hours and more stable jobs.
 Immigrants also invest more in host country-specific skills like language and vocational training.
 Faster access to citizenship seems a powerful policy instrument to boost economic integration in countries with traditionally restrictive citizenship policies."
 Naturalization is associated with large and persistent wage gains for the naturalized citizens in most countries.
 One study of Denmark found that providing immigrants with voting rights reduced their crime rate.

-Studies on programs that randomly allocate refugee immigrants across municipalities find that the assignment of neighborhood impacts immigrant crime propensity, education and earnings.
+Studies on programs that randomly allocate refugee immigrants across municipalities find that the assignment of neighborhood affects immigrant crime propensity, education, and earnings.
 A 2019 study found that refugees who resettled in areas with many conationals were more likely to be economically integrated.

 Research suggests that bilingual schooling reduces barriers between speakers from two different communities.